The Golden Age of Semi-Madness...

 Saturday 21st January

 Phew!
 It's been hot gardening in the sun.
 The wind is nicely breezy, though.
 I've been nipping suckers in the Island Bed, weeding, and thinking about a serious garden make-over in here - perhaps in the autumn.
-The Japanese Iris doesn't get enough shade and looks summer-tired.
+The iris confusa doesn't get enough shade and looks summer-tired.
 Non-Gardening Partner half-chopped down that ghastly Viburnum which makes me sneeze and cough - unfortunately fluffy debris from the chain-sawing is scattered all over the top of the garden.
 Atchoo!

 Little Mac the kitten has been in there with me - when he gets tired he flops on one of my feet, and I have to be very careful when moving.
 Kitten-gardening is such fun, though.